Understanding the basics of Virtual Labs

 Events are the other way of coordinating student containers.
 As the name would suggest, these are good for events, where people turn up on the day and activate containers to work on for a limited period of time.
 This is good for something like an in-person training event or a conference demo area, over projects which are typically used asynchronously in a distributed context.

 If you would like to arrange one of these events, just talk to your Customer Success Manager or contact support.
-Note that the Event Manager is only available for Virtual Labs Pro upwards, and not at the Basic tier at this time.
+Note that Live Events is included in Virtual Labs Pro, and can be purchased for other tiers as an add-on.

 The Container Launcher XBlock